hypercerts-org/hypercerts/docs/docs/minting-guide/gitcoin-round.md

 - all projects in the Gitcoin Alpha Round are invited to mint a hypercert for their work
 - anyone who gave over $1 to a project is automatically allowlisted for that project’s hypercert
+- 50% of each hypercert is distributed to the funders, 50% is kept by the project and can be transferred later
 - each project has a custom URL to make minting super easy (the link is sent directly to each project)
 - everything runs on Optimism (users only need to pay L2 gas costs)